ABC Cancels 'Roseanne' After Racist Twitter Rant From Its Star

 Roseanne originally aired from 1988 until 1997, telling the story of the working-class Conner family in Illinois.
 It was relaunched by ABC in March with much of its original cast, including John Goodman, Laurie Metcalf and Sara Gilbert, in addition to Barr herself.

-The show garnered considerable media attention, in large part due to storylines about the "Roseanne" character being a Trump voter.
+The show garnered considerable media attention, largely because of storylines about the Roseanne character being a Trump voter.
 As NPR's Eric Deggans noted, the reboot seemed to contrast with the values of the original show:

 "[I]t was so powerful back then to see episodes about gay people, racism and sexism wrapped up in a sardonic comedy about a working-class family in Illinois.
 The show was saying that groups once separated by homophobia, racial stereotypes or gender bias had more in common than TV — or society — often acknowledged.